Revisiting the limits on dark matter annihilation cross-section and decay lifetime in light of electron and positron fluxes: Electron and Positron Excesses from DM Annihilation and decay

 In the low velocity limit, there is the so-called unitarity bound on the $s$-wave annihilation cross-section which is given as \cite{Griest:1989wd,Hui:2001wy,Beacom:2006tt}

 The unitarity bound is typically derived under the assumption that the DM mass and the mediator mass are of the same order, as realized in various 4-dimensional supersymmetric theories scenarios such as the minimal supersymmetric Standard Model (MSSM), constrained MSSM, or minimal supergravity(mSUGRA)~\cite{Martin:1997ns}.
 In such cases, the bound provides a meaningful upper limit on the viable DM mass.
 However, if the mediator is much lighter than the DM, the standard unitarity argument no longer applies.
-In this regime, the annihilation cross-section can be enhanced, thereby relaxing the unitarity constraint \cite{Frumkin:2022ror}.
-Since the light mediator is not itself a DM candidate, it may be unstable, underproduced in the early Universe, or appear only as a virtual state.
+In this regime, the annihilation cross-section can be enhanced, thereby relaxing the unitarity constraint \cite{Arina:2010wv}\footnote{In the presence of a light mediator, the latter gives a long-range attractive potential which leads to Sommerfeld enhancement in the annihilation cross-section, especially when the relative velocity between the DM particles is small.
+Since this enhancement arises from a highly non-perturbative process, the usual unitarity limit does not apply.} Since the light mediator is not itself a DM candidate, it may be unstable, underproduced in the early Universe, or appear only as a virtual state.
 The unitarity bound does not impose a fundamental limit on the DM mass in these scenarios.
-Thus, the unitarity constraint should not be regarded as significant when a strong mass hierarchy exists between the DM and the mediator.
+Another way the unitarity limit can be evaded is if one considers the DM to be an extended object with a finite radius $R$ instead of a point-like particle ($R=0$).
+In such a scenario, the unitarity limit on the annihilation cross-section is modified to $\langle\sigma v\rangle\leq4\pi(1+M_{\rm DM}Rv)^2/M_{\rm DM}^2v$ \cite{Griest:1989wd,Frumkin:2022ror,Boehm:2025qro}.

-We now discuss about the solution of Eq.(\ref{diffusion}).
+We now discuss the solution of Eq.(\ref{diffusion}).
 We assume that the positrons (electrons) are in a steady state, i.e., $\partial f_{e^\pm}/\partial t=0$.
-Then from Eq. (\ref{diffusion}), the positron (electron) flux in the vicinity of our solar system can be obtained in a semi-analytical form~\cite{Delahaye:2007fr,Hisano:2005ec,Cirelli:2008id} \begin{widetext}
+Then from Eq. (\ref{diffusion}), the positron (electron) flux in the vicinity of our solar system can be obtained in a semi-analytical form~\cite{Delahaye:2007fr,Hisano:2005ec,Cirelli:2008id}